-Judge Gil Jones, Credentialed Advanced Mediator (TMCA1) & Retired District Judge
+Judge Gil Jones, Credentialed Distinguished Mediator (TMCA1) & Retired District Judge

-After 16 wonderful years serving the people of the 33rd Judicial District of Texas, I left the active bench on December 31, 2012.
-In January a new career began, one of dispute resolution through mediation and arbitration combined with continuing to sit as an assigned (“visiting”) judge when asked.
-I now practice solely as a certified mediator and in other areas of dispute resolution; and neither practice law nor any longer sit as a visiting judge.
+After 16 wonderful years serving the people of the 33rd Judicial District of Texas, I retired from the active bench on December 31, 2012.
+In January a new career began, one of dispute resolution through mediation and arbitration.
+I now practice solely as a mediator, a Credentialed Distinguished Mediator (TMCA), and in other areas of dispute resolution.

 Although my prior law practice and judicial tenure qualified me legally to conduct mediations, I recognized that mediation requires a different skill set than that of a trial court judge.
-Therefore, I have completed both the basic and advanced family mediation certification courses and have gained the experience to be credentialed by the Texas Mediator Credentialing Association as an Advanced Mediator and adhere to its Code of Ethics.
+Therefore, I have completed both the basic and advanced family mediation certification courses and have gained the experience to be credentialed by the Texas Mediator Credentialing Association as a Distinguished Mediator.
+I adhere to its Code of Ethics.
 You can see what others are saying about my services on the reviews page.
 That’s the short version and the long version can be viewed here.

 It is my hope that this site will aid the process of dispute resolution in Texas through interesting articles, comments from astute readers and links to some of the excellent blogs by other mediators.